4.9 Stars - 710 Customer Reviews

 We Help Get to the Root Cause of Your Emissions Problem

 When a car’s emissions start to exceed the established standards (i.e. pollute the air), the check engine light comes on.
-On vehicles built before the mid-1990s, we use a four gas emissions analyzer and other test equipment to check out the emission system.
+On vehicles built before the mid-1990s, we use a four-gas emissions analyzer and other test equipment to check out the emission system.
 All vehicles made in the mid-1990s and later have a complex computer system that monitors your car’s emissions system.
 It’s called the On-Board Diagnostics – Generation II (OBD II) System.

 In addition to storing data related to your car’s emissions (both tailpipe and fuel system emissions), it also monitors performance data like vehicle speed and engine temperature.
 When you bring your car in for servicing, the automotive technician checks the codes and the monitor data (i.e. what was happening when the check engine light came on) to track down the problem and recommend repairs.

-Emission Services
+Emissions Services

 Some common reasons why your car might fail an inspection are an overdue oil change, a dirty air filter, electrical issues, or the check engine light is on.